 - Determining the number of drinks you plan to consume before you start to drink.

-- Consuming no more than four drinks for women / five drinks for men in one sitting.
+- Consuming no more than three drinks for women / four drinks for men in one sitting.

 - Hydrating and eating before and while you are drinking.